wazo-platform/wazo-platform.org/website/uc-doc/upgrade/upgrade_notes.md

   stored in the database have been migrated automatically, but any custom configuration files will need to be updated manually.
 - Ring groups and Queues now have the `dtmf_record_toggle_enabled` option.
-If a call reaches a group or a queue and the callee uses `*3` to start or stop the recording.
-The group or queue setting will be checked instead of the user's configuration option.
+If a call reaches a group or a queue and the callee uses `*3` to start or stop the recording, the group or queue setting will be checked instead of the user's configuration option.
 All existing groups and queues now have the recording option enabled to avoid breaking existing installations using `*3` for queued calls.
 If this is not desired you should disable this new option on you group or queue.
-This change impact the callee's ability to do `*3` only, not the caller.
+This change impacts the callee's ability to do `*3` only, not the caller.

 Consult the
 [25.02 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%20%3D%20WAZO%20AND%20fixVersion%20%3D%2025.02)